A. SABAPATHY – PIONEER TO MOZAMBIQUE

 OFF TO PIONEER

-Meanwhile Dr. Muhajir was actively monitoring the development of the Faith in South East Asia, and saw the need of manpower in some countries.
+Meanwhile, Dr. Muhajir was actively monitoring the development of the Faith in South East Asia, and saw the need for manpower in some countries.
 Dr. Muhajir had always seen the potential of the Malaysian Bahá’ís.
 In 1967 when he decided to send a group of pioneers out of Malaysia, Saba who was serving as Chairman of the National Teaching Committee of Malaysia was identified as one of them.
 During a visit by Dr. Muhajir to Malaysia on Naw-Rúz day in 1967, he encouraged Saba to pioneer to Indo-China, specifically to Laos where manpower was needed in abundance.
 Saba instantly obeyed the revered Hand of the Cause and resigned as Technician in the Telecommunications Department.
 By tendering the resignation letter, Saba was acutely aware that there would be no pension to keep his life going at his last days.
 In those days securing a government job was seen as most prestigious.
 He received instant and abundant criticism from his colleagues for the most shocking decision he had made.
 But Saba felt he was right on all counts, and knew what he was doing when he made up his mind.
 When leaving the shores of Malaysia for Thailand in 1967, he had told his close friend Satanam, “I am starting a journey of no return, and I desire to have my bones buried in the country where I pioneer.”

 Saba then said good bye to his family and friends and left for the Summer School held in Songkhla, South Thailand in mid-August of 1967.
 Saba’s original intention was to pioneer to Laos.
 But fate changed when Saba attended that Summer School.
-Some members of the National Spiritual Assembly of Thailand and Firaydun Mithaq who was a Counselor and pioneer to Laos held a consultation, and observed that Thailand had urgent needs of pioneers.
+Some members of the National Spiritual Assembly of Thailand and Firaydun Mithaq who was a Counselor and pioneer to Laos held a consultation and observed that Thailand had urgent needs of pioneers.
 After consulting with other members of the national institution of Malaysia who were also attending the Summer School, it was decided that Saba should remain in South Thailand.
 With that Saba became the first Malaysian pioneer to Thailand.
-At the Summer School itself a tribute was paid for Saba for the example he had set.
+At the Summer School itself, a tribute was paid for Saba for the example he had set.
 In South Thailand, Saba was employed in the Klubpet Suksa High School for a few months, where the principal and a few teachers were Bahá’ís.
 He helped elect the Local Spiritual Assembly in Songkhla.
-With the flow of other Bahá’í visitors from Malaysia he was assigned to help strengthen the Faith in South Thailand.
+With the flow of other Bahá’í visitors from Malaysia, he was assigned to help strengthen the Faith in South Thailand.

 At Klubpet Suksa High School, Thailand.